Discrimination at work solicitors

 Discrimination in the workplace is when someone is treated unfairly for any reason classed as a ‘protected characteristic’ under the Equality Act 2010.
 It is a particular type of unfair treatment at work, and is differentiated from harassment and bullying, or unfair dismissal, for example.

-It is important to understand the legal nature of any unfair treatment you have suffered so that you can proceed with any claim in the correct manner.
+It is important to understand the legal nature of any unfair treatment you have suffered so that you can proceed with any discrimination claims in the correct manner.
 Protected characteristics are: age; disability; gender reassignment; marriage or civil partnership; pregnancy and maternity; race; religion or belief; sex; sexual orientation.
 Discrimination based on any of these characteristics is usually against the law.

 FAQS